emmanuelq2/Principles-of-Machine-Learning/README.md

-# Data Science Essentials
+# Principles of Machine Learning
 ## Materials for teaching

-Welcome to the Data Science Essentials.
+Welcome to Principles of Machine Learning.
 We hope you will find the material provided here useful and compelling.

 ## Overview